 Goddammit, Heathcliff.
 I hated this show when I was a kid.
 Did this stop me from watching it?
-Of course not.
-Didn’t mean I had to like it.
+No it did not.
+But it didn’t mean I had to like it.
 And I didn’t: Heathcliff’s a jerk and I wasn’t sure what the appeal was supposed to be–a wisecracking cat who thinks he’s the king of the castle when he’s just a damn tabby cat?
-Yeah, that was already covered with Garfield.
+Yeah, that area was already covered by Garfield.
 Seriously, what was the appeal of this show?
 Even the animation was sub-par.

 Oh, and there were the Catillac Cats, who were part of this equation but I remember even less about them than I even do Heathcliff at this point.
 An unpleasant show filled with unpleasant characters, somebody must have thought either this was going to be a great success or else this show was literally so cheap to produce that when sold into syndication it couldn’t help but be profitable.
 Anyway, not good stuff.
 Avoid at all costs.

-With top-notch animation and excellent animation sequences, it’s probably the first show many kids in America saw that had elements of Japanese anime.
+With top-notch animation highlighted by excellent action sequences, it’s probably the first show many kids in America saw that had elements of Japanese anime.
 ThunderCats was a really enjoyable action-adventure show with cool characters and a memorable blend of sci-fi and fantasy.
-With solid storylines and a smarter-than-average tone that most kids’ shows didn’t have at the time, ThunderCats was a big hit and still well-regarded today.
+With solid storylines and a smarter-than-average tone that most childrens’ shows didn’t have at the time, ThunderCats was a big hit and still well-regarded today.
 For fans of classic animation that aren’t familiar with this series, check out some Thunder, Thunder, ThunderCats!

 The Care Bears

 There was something wonderfully tranquil about The Care Bears.
 It acted like a heavy sedative for young viewers, as the series never got too heavy and it was about cuddly-cute animals that live in Heaven or something that fight hate with love by shooting lasers out of their chests.
-Someone must have written it after taking a lot of pills.
+Someone must have written it after taking some pills.

 Teenage Mutant Ninja Turtles